s8narnor/PdM-of-Helicopter-Turboshaft-Engine/README.md

 ## 📁 Dataset

 The project uses a dataset with labeled engine data indicating normal and multiple faulty conditions.
 Each instance represents sensor readings and other operational parameters.
+The data file contains real-time sensor data collected from helicopter turboshaft engines for fault detection and predictive maintenance.
+It includes hourly readings from March 1, 2024, to December 31, 2024, capturing key engine parameters such as temperature, pressure, vibration, speed, and fuel flow.

 > **Note:** Dataset is sourced from an open-access Helicopter Turboshaft Fault Detection archive.
 Dataset: [C-MAPSS Helicopter Engine Dataset](https://www.kaggle.com/datasets/ziya07/helicopter-turboshaft-detection-dataset)

-This file contains real-time sensor data collected from helicopter turboshaft engines for fault detection and predictive maintenance.
-It includes hourly readings from March 1, 2024, to December 31, 2024, capturing key engine parameters such as temperature, pressure, vibration, speed, and fuel flow.
 ---

 ## 🧪 Model Summary